NOTE: This is for advanced users. You should already know how to login and transfer files to CCR before attempting to generate and use SSH keys

 SSH uses key pairs - a safely shareable public key and a private key.
 SSH key pairs can be generated with or without password for the key.
 Clearly, passworded keys are more secure than non‑passworded keys.
 This does not mean you have to enter the password every time you use the key pair; you can add the key to an ssh authentication agent, entering the password once, then use the key pair without the password.
 You can create multiple key pairs, and use different key pairs for (for example) different servers.
 In this event the impact of a stolen private key could be minimized.

-In this example, we’re going to demonstrate how to create a new key pair using PuTTY, load a private key into PuTTY and then connect to CCR's servers.
-You’ll need two pieces of software to complete this task:
+In this example, we’re going to demonstrate how to create a new key pair using MobaXterm, load a private key into MobaXterm and then connect to CCR's servers.

-Make sure you can connect with a password before attempting to setup SSH keys!
+Make sure you can connect to a cluster front-end node with a password before attempting to setup SSH keys!

 Generating a Public/Private Key Pair